Do you know how to react if a deer steps in front of your vehicle? Although the footage is graphic, this woman did everything right.

 - Don’t rely on hood whistles or other devices designed to scare off deer.
 These have not been proven to work.

 - If you do collide with a deer (or large animal), try to let off the brakes at the moment of impact.
 Braking through the impact can cause the hood of your vehicle to dip down, which can propel the animal through the windshield.

 - Call emergency services if injuries are involved, or the local police if no one is injured, but damage has been caused to your property or someone else’s.

 - Never touch an animal that is in the roadway.
 Report the incident to your insurance company as soon as possible.

-Be prepared and educated on deer and vehicle collisions.
-Having the knowledge on what to do in the case one arises, could very well save your life.
+Be prepared and educated on deer-vehicle collisions.
+Knowing what to do could very well save your life.